theupdateframework/taps/tap8.md

 Where ROLE, KEYID, KEY, and THRESHOLD are as defined in the original tuf spec.
 The value of ROLE has to be the same as the role for the delegation.
 The value of THRESHOLD is its new value.
-PREV_FILENAME is the name of the previous rotate file in the chain, or the empty string if this is the first rotate file for this role.
+VERSION is the integer version number of rotate files for this role.
+Version numbers MUST increase by exactly 1 from the previous rotate file for this role.
 The keys specify the new valid keys and associated key ids (which may be a subset or superset of the old ones).
 A rotate file does _not_ contain an expiration date, it is meant to be signed once and never modified.
 The rotate